Zulu Warriors - South Africa Family Safari Holiday

 Is this holiday for you?

-Is it for you and your family ?
-This family adventure holiday includes several long drives.
+This fantastic family adventure holiday in South Africa includes several long drives.
 It also includes a number of game drives, often on rough roads.
 It is a busy itinerary, with lots of sightseeing and interesting activities.
 There are only short elements of hiking and these are generally optional.
 Accommodation is in a mix of chalets, lodges, apartments, safari-style bush camps and campsites.
 All family members are expected to help with camp chores.